 Whether to use a traditional or a Roth IRA is a decision anyone saving for retirement with an IRA must make.
 Both types of IRAs allow you to accumulate significant funds for retirement, but each provides different tax advantages.
 The answer to the question of “Which is the better IRA for me?” is not the same for everyone.
 The answer depends on an individual’s income, current tax bracket, future tax bracket, marital status, etc. The answer in many cases is that both types will provide valuable benefits.

-A traditional IRA allows an individual who has earned income and is under age 70½ to make potentially tax-deductible annual contributions.
-You can contribute any amount up to $6,000 for 2019 ($7,000 if you are 50 or older).
+A traditional IRA allows an individual who has earned income to make potentially tax-deductible annual contributions.1 You can contribute any amount up to $6,000 for 2020 ($7,000 if you are 50 or older).
 One of the main incentives for making annual contributions to a traditional IRA is the ability to take a tax deduction, which depends on whether you or your spouse participate in a retirement plan at work and your level of income.
 Another important feature is that traditional IRAs can accept rollovers from your workplace retirement plan when you change jobs or retire.
 This allows you to continue growing these savings on a tax-deferred basis, as well as consolidate your pre-tax retirement savings into one account.

 You can take distributions from an IRA at any time.
 Distributions are generally taxable in the year of the distribution (and subject to a 10% penalty if you are not yet 59½).
-When you reach 70½, you must begin taking a minimum distribution from your traditional IRA each year (i.e., begin paying tax on those tax-deferred dollars).
+When you reach age 72, you must begin taking a minimum distribution from your traditional IRA each year (i.e., begin paying tax on those tax-deferred dollars).2

 A traditional IRA may be a good choice if you

-Roth IRAs can also receive rollovers.
+Like traditional IRAs, Roth IRAs can receive rollovers.
 You can roll over assets from a designated Roth account in a 401(k) plan or 403(b) plan to a Roth IRA in a tax-free transaction.
-You can also roll over your pre-tax accounts in an employer plan to a Roth IRA.
+You can also roll over your pre-tax assets in an employer plan to a Roth IRA.
 Pre-tax assets rolled over to a Roth IRA are taxable in the year they are distributed from the employer plan.
 Once the pre-tax assets are converted to Roth status, these assets are treated as basis (after-tax assets) in the Roth IRA and are subject to the Roth distribution rules.

 A Roth IRA may be a good choice if you